IBMDeveloperBNL/java-serverless-quicklab/README.md

 	}
 	```

-	`--result` means just show the results.
-Omit that, and see what you get back :)
+	`--result` means wait for the call to complete and show the results.
+Adding `--result` to the call implicitly makes it a blocking call as well.
+Next, omit that and see what you get back :)
-This also adds the `--blocking` flag, discussed below.

 ## 3. Getting Familiar with OpenWhisk Commands